Please click here to support us in our ongoing efforts to provide programming and outreach on a worldwide basis.

 See the link below to learn about our new Virtual Membership.

 Congregation Ahavas Achim

 Ahavas Achim is a small congregation serving members from the Westfield, MA area, as well as Springfield, Longmeadow, and neighboring communities in western Massachusetts and northern Connecticut.
 We are an unaffiliated synagogue with a friendly, informal atmosphere and a strong sense of community.
 Our members come from a wide variety of Jewish backgrounds and include many interfaith families.
 You are invited to visit us.
 Come join us for any of our services or programs.
-We are excited that Cantor Coleman Reaboi will join Ahavas Achim as our spiritual leader beginning in October 2019.
-Read his biography here.
+Rabbi Shahar Colt is our spiritual advisor.
+You can read Rabbi Colt's biography here.

 For information about membership, please email us at email@example.com, or call us at (413)642-1797.
 We have members from a wide range of economic situations and are committed to keeping dues affordable and making membership accessible to people of limited economic means.
 We also have a membership group for those who live 50 or more miles from Westfield.
 Click here to access membership materials.